 On the other hand, with anorexia, orthorexia or other restricting eating disorders, eating those sweets may be the best thing you can do!
 Treat yo’ self!
 Your recovery win is going to look completely different.
 THERE IS NO ONE SIZE FITS ALL in recovery, so listen to your intuition and do what you feel is in your best interest long term.

-If you’re far enough along in your recovery where you’re working toward moderation, one helpful trick is to make sure you’re not alone.
+If you’re far enough along in your recovery where you’re working on re-introducing trigger foods, one helpful trick is to make sure you’re not alone.
 Most of us don’t binge in front of other people, so if you are at home with your family, or at a very long event with lots of people around, that is the safest place to start working on moderation.
 If I knew I was going to be surrounded by people, and it would be very difficult to purge, I could practice eating moderately without spiraling out of control.
 Generally it’s best if you’re staying the night somewhere, so keep that in mind!

 Best of luck to you all today, and wishing you a Halloween full of recovery wins!